-Due to the hard water in most parts of UK, and around the world, taps are mostly now designed and fitted with ceramic cartridge vales.
-These are now made in a way that they are easy to replace and service.
-This is why it may have become loose during transit.
+Due to the hard water in most parts of UK, and around the world, taps are mostly designed and fitted with ceramic cartridge vales.
+These are now made in a way that they are easy to replace and service, this is why it may have become loose during transit.

-It is important not to over tighten the nut because if the holding nut is over tightened, it will cause the ceramic cartridge valve to crack or damaged.
+It is important not to over tighten the nut because if the holding nut is over tightened it can cause damage to the ceramic cartridge valve.

 - Unscrew the lever or if you have a hot/cold symbol remove the symbol